 REQUIREMENTS: Attach to the Termination Form 505 your real estate license or permit.
-The termination process must be complete and received by the Nevada Real Estate Division (NRED) before submitting the Form 505.
-For the Nevada real estate license, the Form 505 is accepted within 30 days from disassociation date.
+The termination process must be complete and received by the Nevada Real Estate Division (NRED) before submitting the Form 504.
+For the Nevada real estate license, the Form 504 is accepted within 30 days from disassociation date.
 Permits must complete this form for any association with a new Broker any time after the Form 505 has been received.
 Submit Form 544 (reinstatement form) when a real estate license has been inactive for more than 30 days.

 FEES: Fees are listed for each section, in each section of the form.
-The payment options are; check, money-order, or a cashier's check made payable to NRED; or cash in the exact amount.
+The payment options are: check, money-order, or a cashier's check made payable to NRED; cash in the exact amount; and credit cards for in person counter transactions.